American Psychological Association

 The headquarters of the American Psychological Association in Washington, D.C.

-The American Psychological Association (APA) is the main professional organization of psychologists in the United States, and the largest psychological association in the world.
-It has over 172,000 members, including scientists, educators, clinicians, consultants, and students.
+The American Psychological Association (APA) is a professional organization of psychologists in the United States, and the largest psychological association in the world.
+It has over 190,000 members, including scientists, educators, clinicians, consultants, and students.
 It has 54 divisions, which function as interest groups for different subspecialties of psychology or topical areas.
-The APA has an annual budget of nearly $135 million.

 Profile

-The APA has task forces that issue policy statements on various matters of social importance, including abortion, human rights, the welfare of detainees, human trafficking, the rights of the mentally ill, IQ testing, sexual orientation change efforts, and gender equality.
+The APA has task forces that issue policy statements on various social matters, including abortion, human rights, the welfare of detainees, human trafficking, the rights of the mentally ill, IQ testing, sexual orientation change efforts, and gender equality.

-Governance

-APA is a corporation chartered in Washington, D.C.
-APA's bylaws describe structural components that serve as a system of checks and balances to ensure democratic process.
-The organizational entities include:
+Membership